cooper-union-cs-102-marano/cs-102-final-python-mini-project-gracetsengg/README.md

 HOW TO USE:

 If the method Professor Marano uses to run this program does not work at first, download the Admit_Rate.csv, Scores.csv, and GraceTsengPython.ipynb.
-Copy the code into colabs from GraceTsengPython.ipynb and upload the files needed to run the program (Admit_Rate.csv and Scores.csv).
+Copy the code into colabs from GraceTsengPython.ipynb and upload the files needed to run the program (Admit_Rate.csv and Scores.csv) under contents section.
 THANK YOU FOR USING!

 YOUTUBE VIDEO: